• Quicklinks

 Language Prerequisites

 Please note: International students from non-EU countries need to show a proof of the GRE Revised General Test results.
 Typically, a score of at least 157 in the part "Quantitative Reasoning" and a minimum of 4.0 in the part "Analytical Writing" is desirable.
-Applicants with very good and good grades in their degrees may apply without GRE results.
+Applicants with very good final grade in their degrees may apply without GRE results.
 However, it is advisable to submit a GRE score as it benefits an applicant’s overall application profile.

 German proficiency is not needed for this course, it can only be studied in English.